BYU-CS465/rust-cryptography/hash-example/README.md

 - This code uses an enumerated type to represent the hashing algorithm, and implements `std::fmt::Display` so we can print out the enumerated type

+- This code uses the [base16ct crate](https://docs.rs/base16ct/latest/base16ct/)
+  to convert a hash to hex format.